StrayDogSyn/weather_dashboard_E_Hunter_Petross/docs/architecture.md

 - Weather widget integration

 This implementation provides a solid foundation for a professional weather dashboard application that can grow and evolve while maintaining clean code principles.

+## Resources & Attribution

+For a complete list of tools, libraries, frameworks, and learning resources used in developing this architecture, please refer to the [Works Cited section](README.md#works-cited) in the documentation index.